ravendb/docs/version_2/docs/client-api/querying/handling-document-relationships.markdown

 {CODE includes1@ClientApi\Querying\HandlingDocumentRelationships.cs /}

 Above we are asking RavenDB to retrieve the `Order` "orders/1234" and at the same time "include" the `Customer` referenced by the `Order.CustomerId` property.
 The second call to `Load()` is resolved completely client side (i.e. without a second request to the RavenDB server) because the relevant `Customer` object has already been retrieved (this is the full `Customer` object not a denormalized version).

+There is also a possibility to load multiple documents:

+{CODE includes_1@ClientApi\Querying\HandlingDocumentRelationships.cs /}

 You can also use Includes with queries:

 {CODE includes2@ClientApi\Querying\HandlingDocumentRelationships.cs /}